 Use the Animation Extrapolation properties to set the gap extrapolation before and after an Animation clip.
 The term gap extrapolation refers to how an Animation track approximates or extends animation data in the gaps before, between, and after the Animation clips on a track.

+Only Animation clips use the Animation Extrapolation properties.
 There are two properties for setting the gap extrapolation between Animation clips.
-The Pre-Extrapolate property only appears for Animation clips.

-Use the Blend Curves to customize the transition between the outgoing and incoming Animation clips.
-See Blending clips for details on how to blend clips and customize blend curves.
+Use the Blend Curves to customize the transition between the out-going clip and the incoming clip when blending between two Animation clips.
+See Blending clips for details on how to blend clips and how to customize blend curves.

-When easing-in or easing-out clips, use the Blend Curves to customize the curve that eases-in or eases-out an Animation clip.
-See Easing-in and Easing-out clips for details.
+When easing-in or easing-out clips, the Blend Curves allow you to customize the curve that eases-in a clip and the curve that eases-out a clip.